-The Bleichroeder Print Collection includes more than 1,000 woodcuts, engravings, etchings, and lithographs ranging in date from the 16th to the 19th century.
+The Kress Collection of Business and Economics Graphic Materials includes over 1,000 woodcuts, engravings, etchings, and lithographs on money, banking, and financial history from the 16th to the 19th century.

 The extensive visual collections at Baker Library include photographs, lithographs, engravings, and advertising trade cards and posters.